Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 Whether or not local governments will seek provisions that pressure social media platforms to remove content is unclear.

-At the July supervisor meeting, county CEO Fesia Davenport recognized this would be a First Amendment issue and said, “I’m not suggesting we take down these Instagram posts, but we need to respond in kind when trying to capture the imagination of the population.”
+At the July supervisor meeting, county CEO Fesia Davenport recognized that this would be a First Amendment issue and said, “I’m not suggesting we take down these Instagram posts, but we need to respond in kind when trying to capture the imagination of the population.”

 Supervisor Holly Mitchell, however, pushed for a stronger response.

-“When I look at the testimony before Congress, with people holding social media engines accountable for dangerous actions, I don’t know why we wouldn’t when we can chronicle and identify the loss of life—not just property but deaths as a result of these actions,” Mitchell said.
+“When I look at the testimony before Congress, with people holding social media engines accountable for dangerous actions, I don’t know why we wouldn’t when we can chronicle and identify the loss of life—not just property but deaths as a result of these actions,” she said.

 Mitchell’s office did not respond to a request from The Epoch Times asking her to expand on her views.